Nel-S/seedfinding/Oceans/README.md

 # Oceans

-These two seedlists were some of my first significant contributions to Minecraft@Home, so while they are still perfectly valid seedlists, they are also kept partially for personal sentiment.
+These seedlists were some of my first significant contributions to Minecraft@Home, so while they are still perfectly valid seedlists, they are also kept partially for personal sentiment.